BC Lions: 2011 Grey Cup champions

 The 2011 BC Lions season was perhaps one of the greatest season turnarounds in CFL history.
 The Lions entered the 2011 campaign with a lot of question marks.
 The team had almost exactly the same coaching staff as they had the year before, which had been criticized by many fans the past season.
-The team also lost a few key players, most notably Emmanuel Arceneaux to the NFL.
+The team also lost a few key players, most notably Emmanuel Arceneaux, to the NFL.
 As well, the team opted to go with inexperienced third-year QB Travis Lulay at quarterback.

 Despite a questionable lineup, the Lions, as well as many fans and critics alike, believed that the team was good enough to win the Grey Cup, especially since the game was scheduled to be played in Vancouver at the newly renovated BC Place Stadium.
 However, the season started out with five straight losses which forced changes to be made.
-The Lions signed two notable CFL players; defensive back Tad Kornegay, who had just been released by Saskatchewan, and wide receiver Arland Bruce, who was acquired in a trade with Hamilton.
+The Lions signed two notable CFL players: defensive back Tad Kornegay, who had just been released by the Saskatchewan Roughriders, and wide receiver Arland Bruce, who was acquired in a trade with the Hamilton Tiger-Cats.
 The Lions got their first win of the season when they beat the Saskatchewan Roughriders 24–11 in week 6, but the following week, the Lions were swept by the Winnipeg Blue Bombers for the first time in ten years.
 Now sitting at 1–6, many fans and critics started to doubt the Lions playoff hopes, but after a convincing 36–1 win over the Edmonton Eskimos, the Lions went on a remarkable 8-game winning streak, skyrocketing the Leos all the way to the top of a very competitive West Division.
 The Lions winning streak ended after a 42–10 loss to Hamilton in week 17, but after that, the Lions won their last two games of the season, which included a 43–1 clobbering of the two-time defending Grey Cup champions Montreal Alouettes in the regular-season finale.
 After starting the season 0–5, the Lions rebounded to win 11 of their last 13 games to clinch 1st place in the West Division with an 11–7 record, as well as a bye in the first round of the playoffs and a home playoff game.